← Reference Deep-Dives Reference Deep-Dive · Updated · 12 min read

 Use recommendation frameworks rather than recommendation lists.
 Instead of “Recommendation 1, Recommendation 2, Recommendation 3,” present recommendations within a strategic framework that shows how they connect to each other and to the business objectives.
 A 2x2 matrix of impact versus effort, a phased implementation roadmap, or a strategic choice tree all provide structure that makes recommendations more actionable.

 Close with what changes if the client acts and what happens if they do not.
-This creates urgency without being manipulative.
+This creates urgency without manipulation.
 The research evidence supports the case.
 The implication makes the decision consequential.
 The recommendation makes the path forward clear.
+The strongest closings explicitly name the cost of inaction in commercial terms the client controls: market share loss, retention risk, or competitive exposure that the recommended action would address.

-User Intuition’s platform supports this delivery approach by providing structured analysis with thematic coding, segment breakdowns, and rich verbatim databases, all from 200+ AI-moderated interviews at $20/interview with 48-72 hour turnaround.
+User Intuition’s platform supports this delivery approach by providing structured analysis with thematic coding, segment breakdowns, and rich verbatim databases, all from 200+ AI-moderated interviews at $25 per interview with 24-hour turnaround.
 White-label delivery on Enterprise plans ensures all client-facing materials carry the agency’s brand.
-G2 rating: 5.0.
-The platform handles data.
-The agency delivers intelligence.
+Studies start at $150, return results in 24 hours, and carry 5/5 ratings on G2 and Capterra.
 With 4M+ panelists across 50+ languages and 98% participant satisfaction, the platform ensures that the raw material feeding agency deliverables is consistently rich, authentic, and representative of the audiences clients need to understand.
+The agency white-label research setup checklist covers the branding configuration that supports premium-tier deliverable presentation.

 Frequently Asked Questions